Step-by-Step Guide: Analyzing Oracle LMS Tool Output for Database Licensing

 - Server A / Instance ORCL2: 2 Processor licenses of Oracle SE2; no options/packs used (no additional licenses).

 Compare this with your current entitlements (what you own).
-Any item where usage requires a license and you have none (or not enough) is a compliance gap to be addressed.
+Any item for which usage requires a license and you have none (or not enough) is a compliance gap that needs to be addressed.

 Step 6: Document Findings and Prepare for an Audit